Defect-Mediated Aggregation and Motility-Induced Phase Separation in Self-Propelled Lattice-Gas Active XY Model: Summary and Discussion

-The interplay between the topological defects inherited from the classical XY model and the exclusion effects of self-propelled particles gives rise to diverse aggregation patterns around the topological defects.
+The interplay between the topological defects inherited from the classical XY model and the exclusion effects of self-propelled particles leads to diverse aggregation patterns around these defects.
 These findings imply that topological defects play a significant role in active matter systems and that the analogy with equilibrium phase separation can enhance our understanding of these phenomena.
-An important aspect not addressed in this study is the behavior of the spin-particle correlation function in the active XY model.
+An important aspect not addressed in this study is the behavior of the spin-particle correlation function in the SPLG-AXY model.
 The contrasting ordering behaviors, that is, quasi-long-range order in the classical XY model and long-range order in the Vicsek model, make the correlation function dynamics of this intermediate model particularly worthy of investigation.

-In summary, our study using the active XY model has advanced the understanding of the impact of topological defects and the dynamics of cluster formation in active matter systems.
-The strong coupling between topological defects and particle aggregation and the observation that cluster growth can be characterized by exponential relaxation and scaling laws are important findings for drawing analogies between equilibrium and active systems.
-Similar $\tau\sim L^3$ scaling has been reported in other active matter studies \cite{Cates2015,thompson2011,adachi2020universality,stenhammar2013continuum}, and further developments in this area are expected.
+In summary, our study using the SPLG-AXY model has advanced the understanding of the impact of topological defects and the dynamics of cluster formation in active matter systems.
+The strong coupling between topological defects and particle aggregation, and the observation that cluster growth can be characterized by exponential relaxation and scaling laws, are important findings for drawing analogies between equilibrium and active systems.
+The present model, inspired by the Vicsek model, was constructed on the lattice.
+This model resembles the Toner-Tu model, a continuous version of the Vicsek model.
+But the analysis shows that the present model is similar to the AMB+ model, because it lacks a traveling-wave phase.
+This is due to the diffusive self-propulsion rule.
+Recent studies on the AMB and AMB+ models have confirmed that the domain growth law exhibits a crossover from $t^{1/3}$ to $t^{1/4}$. \cite{PMP21,YMP25} Whether analogous behavior exists in the SPLG-AXY model remains an open question and constitutes a promising direction for future research.